 There are countless of bridges in Saint Petersburg.
-Some of them will remind you those you've seen in Venice or Amsterdam; others will be unique as the city itself.
+Some of them can remind you those you've seen in Venice or Amsterdam; others will be unique as the city itself.

-Nicknamed as the "Venice of the North", St Petersburg, the Northern Capital of Russia is not only famous internationally for its Hermitage, royal palaces, museums, rivers and canals, but also for its varied beautiful bridges that spread across the city.
+Nicknamed as the "Venice of the North", St Petersburg is not only famous internationally for its Hermitage, Royal Palaces, Museums, Rivers and Canals, but also for its varied beautiful bridges that spread across the city.

-In fact, once you arrive in the imperial city you will find over 300 bridges of various styles, sizes and materials that will amaze you: narrow or broad, wide or long, stone or cast-iron, hanging or flap.
+In fact, you should know that Russia's Northern Capital has over 300 bridges of various styles, sizes and materials that may amaze you: narrow or broad, wide or long, stone or cast-iron, hanging or flap.

 Designed by prominent architects and engineers from Russia, Italy, France, Germany and elsewhere, many of these bridges were built to span the numerous canals that thread through this “City of Bridges”, as it is also sometimes called.

 Today, all of the bridges in Saint

 Petersburg are a vital part of the city's infrastructure and have become

 important tourist attractions.
 But for many Russians, they have always

 been an excuse for all night wandering and festivities.